 Patience and consistency are two of the most important characteristics when it comes to successful investing.
 We cannot react to short term performance or short term noise and guesswork.
 Get a plan, stick to it like Gorilla glue.

 Thanks for reading.
-Kindly share this post with those social media buttons, below.
-At the very bottom of this page you’ll find the follow button.
+Kindly share this post with those social media buttons on the left.